tuxcanfly/tuxcanfly.me/content/lovejoy-a-short-story.rst

 .. epigraph::

+    Panspermia (from Greek πᾶν (pan), meaning "all", and σπέρμα (sperma), meaning "seed") is the hypothesis that life exists throughout the Universe, distributed by meteoroids, asteroids, comets, planetoids, and also, by spacecraft in the form of unintended contamination by microorganisms.

+    -- wikipedia

-    Comet Lovejoy C/2014 Q2 is one of the latest discoveries by amateur astronomer Terry Lovejoy.
-It is a stark reminder of how little we know about the universe we inhabit and how any one of us can make a difference in expanding our collective knowledge, if we decide to make a dedicated effort.
-Here's a short sci-fi story to commemorate this tiny blip in the space, which will only happen again after 8000 years:
+*Comet Lovejoy C/2014 Q2 is one of the latest discoveries by amateur astronomer Terry Lovejoy.
+It is a stark reminder of how little we know about the universe we inhabit and how any one of us can make a difference in expanding our collective knowledge, if we decide to make a dedicated effort.*

+*Here's a short sci-fi story to commemorate this tiny blip in the space, which will only happen again after 8000 years!*

 The year is 2148 and humanity has made huge advances in the areas of autonomous space mining and exploration.
 Hermes, officially CP-142,  is a comet probe